 Chez André, This is my go-to spot close to the Champs-Élysée.
 I love the ambiance inside, it is romantic and old Paris.
 I could easily escape a cold winter day or a rainy afternoon here.
 In the warmer months, you can sit outside with a glass of rosé, and people watch.

 Chez Fernand Rue Christine This is where we had our welcome dinner with 24 girls we had a great meal and the staff was excellent.
 I would recommend it and return for another classic French meal.
-Tell Baptise I sent you.
+This is one of my favorites and every meal is delicious and memorable.
+Expect to sit close to your neighbors and don’t be afraid to strike up a conversation.
+Order off the chalkboard menu and tell Baptise I sent you.